hackerearthclub/CODE2RACE/README.md

 Register for the hacktober fest https://hacktoberfest.digitalocean.com/

-One question will be given everyday as an issue. 😁 Access the problem statement in assignment subdirectory.
+ Questions will be given as an issue. 😁
+Access the problem statement in assignment subdirectory.